 OAuth 2.0 Bearer Token just requires that you pass a Bearer Token with your request.
 You can either generate a Bearer Token from directly within a developer App, or generate one using the POST oauth2/token endpoint.’

-If you are requesting the following fields, OAuth 1.0a User Context is required:
+If you are requesting the following fields, OAuth 1.0a User Context or OAuth 2.0 Authorization Code is required:

 Every day, many thousands of developers make requests to the Twitter API.
 To help manage the sheer volume of these requests, rate limits are placed on each endpoint that limits the number of requests that you can make on behalf of your app or on behalf of an authenticated user.